thedojoseries/kubernetes/README.md

 * todos-api
 * users-api

-In the majority of the directories you will a `deployment.yaml` and a `service.yaml`. **Do not worry about service.yaml for now**.
+In the majority of the directories you will see a `deployment.yaml` and a `service.yaml`. **Do not worry about service.yaml for now**.
 Focus on `deployment.yaml` only.

-After deploying all the microservices above, [get](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#get) the pods of your namespace.
+After deploying all the microservices above, [get](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#get) the pods in your namespace.
 If you haven't modified anything in `deployment.yaml` apart from the image name, you should see this:

 ```bash
 NAME                                     READY     STATUS              RESTARTS   AGE